Why Should You Choose Voice Analytics Over Traditional Call Monitoring?

 When the pandemic struck, the call volumes at a bank’s call center went up drastically.
 They were moving their agents to work from home, and the call volumes were increasing.
 So, the time they took to resolve customer queries went up, which made their customers unhappy.

 They decided to automate their processes to handle their customer queries better.
 There wasn’t any consensus on what could be automated.
-Voice analytics of their calls revealed the commonly asked straightforward transactional queries, and they took those up for their first level of implementation.
+Voice analysis of their calls revealed the commonly asked straightforward transactional queries, and they took those up for their first level of implementation.

 This helped the bank set up self-service tools on their digital platforms.
 It brought down the number of calls that the call center was receiving, and it helped in addressing their customer queries faster and better.

-How Does a Voice Analytics Solution Work?
+How Does a Voice Analysis Solution Work?

-Voice analytics uses audio from recorded calls and converts them into structured data for searching and analyzing.
+Voice analysis uses audio from recorded calls and converts them into structured data for searching and analyzing.
 The tools also utilize other associated data, such as customer profile information or when the customer interaction occurred.
 A text transcript is also extracted from the call.

 Its features include advanced search and filtering, enterprise-grade speech recognition and transcription, contextual call playback data, tagging and commenting, transcript visualization, and full PCI redaction.